RichardFreedman/Encoding_Music/01_Tutorials/17_Retrieval_Augmented_Generation.md

 ### Vector Databases and Embeddings
 How does a RAG know which chunks of documents are most relevant?
 Well, it stores them in a vector database.

-When adding a document to a vector database, an LLM's embeddings model assigns each document a vector based on it's content and metadata.
+When adding a document to a vector database, an LLM's embeddings model assigns each document a vector based on its content and metadata.

 Let's look at an example.
 Pretend one document is simply "I had cereal for breakfast this morning."
 Let's generate some digits for our vector, as an LLM would.
 * Let's make the first digit "morningness".
-This seems like it'd be pretty associated with the morning, so we'll give it a value of 9.
+This seems like it would be strongly associated with the morning, so we'll give it a value of 9.
 Our vector is now 9.
 * Our second digit can be "milkness".
 Since cereal is often associated with milk, this will be pretty high too - maybe a 7.
 Our sentence is now 97.
 * Let's add 3 more: foodiness (8), energy (3), and happiness (6).
 Our one sentence document is now stored as the vector 97836.
-* This value would sit close to another source in the database like "I dropped my carton of eggs on the way back from the store" (56972), but would be further away from a source like "I like to run a mile every evening"(11287).
+* This value would sit close to another source in the database like "I dropped my carton of eggs on the way back from the store" (56972), but would be further away from a source like "I like to run a mile every evening" (11287).

 Now, imagine the same process but with 2000-character documents, and 15,000 digit vectors for each chunk.
 This is how RAG systems store your document chunks, using cosine similarity to determine which documents are close and far from each other.